Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Methodology

 \subsection{Mapping}

-All reference maps are constructed offline using ICP odometry (Section \ref{sec:icp_odometry}) following the method presented in \cite{Burnett2022Ready}.
+Reference maps are constructed offline using groundtruth data, following the assumption that high-quality lidar maps already exist.
+While the odometry estimates from each method are capable of producing high-quality maps independently, we utilize groundtruth for map generation to ensure localization results are not biased by the specific odometry method used during the mapping phase.
+This standardization allows for a controlled comparison of the three localization pipelines, as each operates against an identical, high-fidelity reference map.

 Mapping is achieved by incrementally building a series of local submaps that represent the vehicle's environment.
-Using the odometry estimates, the system continuously monitors the vehicle's motion, estimating the transformation between the latest submap, $\mathcal{F}_{m}$, and the current live lidar scan, $\mathcal{F}_{r}$ (top of Fig. \ref{fig:factor_graph}).
-When the relative motion exceeds a predefined translation or rotation threshold, a new submap vertex $\mathcal{F}_{m+1}$ is added.
-The submap at each new vertex is built by accumulating pointclouds from the last three frames.
+Using the groundtruth trajectory, the system monitors the vehicle's progress to define the transformation between the latest submap $\boldsymbol{\mathcal{F}}_{m}$, and the current live lidar scan $\boldsymbol{\mathcal{F}}_{r}$ (Fig.~\ref{sfig:submap_constr}).
+When the relative motion exceeds a predefined translation or rotation threshold, a new submap vertex $\boldsymbol{\mathcal{F}}_{m+1}$ is added.
+The submap at each new vertex is built by accumulating point clouds from the last three frames.